 Video Background Web Design Trend

 Websites generally are storytelling tools and storytelling can be more effective when visuals and motion are involved so the ideas and emotions can be transferred to the visitor easier.
-We’ve seen businesses implementing video in their websites.
-In 2015, this trend will grow even more with the endless possibilities of 3D graphics and HD quality videos to build that impression of real life experience.
+We’ve seen businesses implementing video on their websites.
+In 2015, this trend will grow even more with the endless possibilities of 3D graphics and HD quality videos to build that impression of real-life experience.

-According to us people love video as statistics show mind blowing numbers of video consumption online.
+According to us, people love the video as statistics show mind-blowing numbers of video consumption online.